movet306/Textile-Intelligence-Bot/README.md

 <img width="900" alt="Pipeline architecture" src="https://github.com/user-attachments/assets/a05440fb-930e-4d86-9a8e-715d57cb7929" />

 The system runs 4 independent parallel pipelines, all triggered by a single Schedule Trigger at 08:00 daily.
-Each pipeline is fully self-contained — if one source fails, the others continue unaffected.
+Each pipeline is fully self-contained.
+If one source fails, the others continue unaffected.

 **Design decision:** I chose 4 independent pipelines over a single merged pipeline deliberately.
 In the first version of this project, I tried merging all sources into one stream before passing to AI — this caused the article URLs to get lost in the data flow.
 The independent pipeline approach keeps each article's metadata (title, url, source) intact throughout the entire chain.